$q$-state Potts ice: Classical -color Potts Ices

-Note that there exists also the arbitrary choice of coordinate axes for the electric fields $E^i_c$, and so all observables must be $\text{SO}(N_c)$ singlets when expressed in terms of the emergent fields.
+Note that there exists also the arbitrary choice of coordinate axes for the electric fields $E^i_c$-- the orientation of the simplex in root space is not physically meaningful-- and so all observables must be $\text{SO}(q-1)$ singlets when expressed in terms of the emergent fields.